What is the National Liquefied Petroleum Gas Project?

-The Project leverages private sector technical and financial strengths/resources to build needed public infrastructure – a proven development model.
+The Project leveraged private sector technical and financial strengths/resources to build needed public infrastructure – a proven development model.

-The marine terminal will be built to American Society of Mechanical Engineers (ASME) standards and have a storage capacity of 1.5 million gallons (150% of current monthly demand), and capable of receiving a 5000 cubic meters (CBM) dedicated LPG vessel.
+The marine terminal was built to American Society of Mechanical Engineers (ASME) standards and has a storage capacity of 1.5 million gallons (150% of current monthly demand), and is capable of receiving a 5000 cubic meters (CBM) dedicated LPG vessel.

-The Project facilities will be state of the art technology with a control room, leak detection system, fire suppression system, etc.
+NGC facilities include state of the art technology with a control room, leak detection system, and fire suppression system, etc.

 Why is this Project important for Belize?

-The Project was developed to address key issues of energy security, quality standards, and transparent pricing.
+The Project was developed to address key issues of energy supply, quality standards, and transparent pricing.